0w0Demonic/AquaHotkey/README.md

 ### Advanced Installation

-If you're frequently using the library to define property extensions which are packed into their own on-demand packages, consider using the following setup:
+If you're frequently using the library for *on-demand* extensions, consider installing the repo like this:

 1. Create stub files `AquaHotkey.ahk` and `AquaHotkeyX.ahk` that each contain a single `#Include` pointing to the real source inside the repository folder: